Glenn Dunki-Jacobs-Nolten

 Marcelo Nogueira is an instructor of Computer Information Systems and Engineering Technology, and also the Computer Technology Center Manager at Cabrillo College.
 He has been with Cabrillo since 1996 and has taught courses in system administration and networking fields.
 As a manager of the computer lab, he works in collaboration with faculty and staff to leverage technology to support student learning.
 Marcelo has more than 20 years of industry/consulting experience in system/network administration and he holds a BA in Computer Science and a MS in Computer Engineering.

-Terri Oropeza, Adjunct Professor, Business of IT, Internships and Apprenticeships - Computer and Information Systems
+Terri Oropeza, Associate Professor, Business of IT, Internships and Apprenticeships - Computer and Information Systems